Floyd County Vehicle Impound Guide

 After Retrieval

-Report any damage to the impound lot manager immediately and obtain a written acknowledgment of your report.
-This will be important if you need to file a claim for damages.
+• Report any damage to the lot manager in writing before you drive away: Inform the impound lot manager of any damage you found and obtain a written acknowledgment of your report.
+This will be important if you need to file a claim for damages later.